wingedrhino/hypersign-keycloak-plugin/README.md

 This will pull and run keycloak docker from keycloack repo.

+*Note*:

-Note*: In case you get any error, re-run the command once again.
+- In case you get any error, re-run the command once again.
+- The keycloack server should run on http://localhost:8080

 ## Setup `hs-autenticator` project on Eclipse